Android-for-Python/Camera4Kivy/README.md

 Like Kivy, the first available provider is selected.
 Some camera provider specific behavior should be expected.
 For example a switch to a camera that does not exist will be ignored on MacOS and Rasberry Pi, but generate a screen message with OpenCV or GStreamer.
 Camera resolution defaults to the maximum available sensor resolution, except on Raspberry Pi where the default is (1024, 768).

-You can remove a camera provider ('picamer' in the example below) from the above lists by inserting this code before `from kivy.app import App`.
+You can remove a camera provider ('picamera' in the example below) from the above lists by inserting this code **before** `from kivy.app import App`.

 ```python
 from kivy import kivy_options